-- 3.11 As part of the development proposals a two-storey, 150 APS would be provided onsite for use by residents, staff and visitors.
-The APS would be accessed via the site access on Woodcote Green Road with a turning head/drop off area provided in the vicinity of the main reception to allow residents and visitors to drop off/collect their cars with a concierge service to drive the vehicle to and from the APS. - 3.12 Further parking for visitors is provided at grade for up to 20 vehicles along the western boundary of the site and accessed via the site access on Woodcote Green Road.
-Drop off/collection for the nursery will also be provided in the same location. - 3.13 The required manoeuvres for accessing the APS, at grade parking and nursey has been assessed via swept path analysis for a large car with the drawings attached to this report at Appendix D.
+- 3.12 As part of the development proposals a two-storey, 132 space SPS would be provided onsite for use by residents, staff and visitors.
+The SPS would be accessed via the site access on Woodcote Green Road with a turning head/drop off area provided in the vicinity of the main reception to allow visitors to drop off/collect their cars with a concierge service to drive the vehicle to and from the SPS. - 3.13 Further parking for staff and visitors is provided at grade for an additional 24 vehicles, accessed via the site access on Woodcote Green Road, resulting in a total parking provision on site of 156 spaces.
+Drop off/collection and staff parking for the nursery will be provided with two dedicated spaces during opening hours.
+A space for a minibus will also be provided. - 3.14 The required manoeuvres for accessing the SPS and at grade parking has been assessed via swept path analysis for a large car with the drawings attached to this report at Appendix D.